 This is our seasonal lecture series featuring local experts on topics related to sustainability.
 We generally aim to host at least 3-4 talks per year.
 Past talks have covered topics such as Rainwater harvesting/cisterns; Seed-starting; Why community gardens?; and composting.

 Our lectures are always free to the public and appropriate for all ages.
-They generally are held at Red House restaurant.
+Donations are gratefully accepted.

 Community Garden Network:

 Our most vibrant project so far is the community farm located in the East Renton Highlands neighborhood on the property of Celebration Church.
 We have successfully operated there since Spring of 2013.